 My research has so far focused on: patterns and drivers of species richness and diversity, biomass and ecology of algae in the Everglades, the Okavango Delta, and other subtropical wetlands, and the ways these respond to hydrology, limiting nutrients, and habitat, and lately, wetland restoration, and plastic pollution in rivers.
 See my Research Gate profile for all my contributions.

-I am currently finalising a collaborative book chapter on wetland monitoring for a book to celebrate the Ramsar Convention’s 50th anniversary and contributing to publications on metacommunity dynamics in the context of a US Long Term Ecological Research programme working group, one of which has just been published in Frontiers in Ecology and Evolution.
-I am working as a Tree Planter as part of the Enfield Chase Restoration project in North London, led by Enfield Council and delivered by the environmental NGO Thames21.
+I have recently started to work as Plastic Free Rivers Project Coordinator at Thames21.
+I worked as a Tree Planter as part of the Enfield Chase Restoration project in North London, led by Enfield Council.
+I am also finalising a collaborative book chapter on wetland monitoring for a book to celebrate the Ramsar Convention’s 50th anniversary and contributing to publications on metacommunity dynamics in the context of a US Long Term Ecological Research programme working group, one of which has just been published in Frontiers in Ecology and Evolution.

 In 2019-2020 I co-led Earthwatch Europe’s Plastic Rivers project in southeastern England (Surrey and North Hampshire) by developing methods to monitor plastic pollution along four rivers (Hart, Whitewater, Blackwater and Mole) and to estimate people’s plastic use (see our brand new on-the-go plastic use calculator).
 I also co-published a manuscript in PLOS ONE to rank consumer-based actions to reduce plastic use and consequent pollution and co-led grant proposals to tackle plastic pollution in UK and Indian catchments in collaboration with other NGOs and universities.